ctm/Bataan-Memorial-Death-March/README.md

 My plan is to pay close attention to my Tioga because I tend to wear through the uprights and when an upright breaks it is super annoying.
+I've already broken the bottom-most connecting tube, but it's holding together with duct tape.

-As such, I plan on buying a replacement sometime during the training season so that I won't have a break during the event (like happened in 2019) or just before it (like it happened in 2021).
+So, I plan on buying a replacement sometime during this training season so that I won't have an upright break during the event (like happened in 2019) or just before it (like it happened in 2021).